shOuru4997/php/README.md

-# php
+#php
-It is an example of Extracting data from the MySQL table.
+Example of extracting data from the MySQL table.

+#Woking
+Here, I make use of an remote mysql database and displaying in a table.